ahreenn/AgeGenderRace_CNN/README.md

 # Project steps:
-1. I created a separate model for each variable (age, gender, race).
+4. A separate CNN model for each variable (age, gender, race) into different .py files.
   Age was categorized into 1-2, 3-9, 10-20, 21-27, 38-45, 46-65, and 65+.
   Gender was categorized into male and female.
   Race was categorized into White, Black, Asian, Indian, and Others.